sateesh-akula/DeepLearning.AI-Data-Engineering/1. Introduction to Data Engineering/Project-1/README.md

 5.1.
 Open the notebook *C1_W2_Dashboard.ipynb* and follow the instructions there.

-After you go through the instructions of the notebook file, submit your lab by clicking on **Submit assignment** (top right corner).
+After you go through the instructions of the notebook file